izot/shortstack/README.md

 Adesto IzoT ShortStack Software Developer's Kit License Agreement which is available in the **LICENSE.md** file in your **shortstack** directory.

-Copyright © 2002-2019 Adesto Technologies Corporation.
-Echelon, LON, the Echelon logo, LonWorks, NodeBuilder, LonTalk, LonPoint, Neuron, 3120, 3150, LNS, i.LON, ShortStack, Pyxos, LonMaker, IzoT, LonLink, LonResponse, LonSupport, OpenLDV, LonScanner, and LonBridge are trademarks of Echelon Corporation that may be registered in the United States and other countries.
-For a complete list of registered trademarks see the Adesto Web site at www.adestotech.com.
+Copyright © 2002-2022 EnOcean GmbH.
+EnOcean, LON, the EnOcean logo, LonWorks, LonTalk, LNS, i.LON, ShortStack, LonMaker, IzoT, LonLink, OpenLDV, LonScanner, and LonBridge are trademarks of EnOcean GmbH that may be registered in the United States and other countries.
+For a complete list of registered trademarks see www.enocean.com.
 All rights reserved.